Nikos-Moutafis/Rest-TeacherAPI-MySQL/README.md

-This is a Java-based REST API that allows clients to perform CRUD (Create, Read, Update, Delete) operations on teachers who are stored in a MySQL database.The REST endpoints are designed to allow clients to interact with the database through standard HTTP methods such as GET, POST, PUT, and DELETE.
+This is a Java-based REST API that allows clients to perform CRUD (Create, Read, Update, Delete) operations on teachers who are stored in a MySQL database.The REST endpoints are designed to allow clients to interact with the database through standard HTTP methods such as GET, POST, PUT, and DELETE API Endpoints
-API Endpoints

 The following REST endpoints are implemented: